 Many malicious entities have been exploiting zero-day vulnerabilities as it is a logical way of unleashing an attack.
 Initiating an attack through zero-day exploit, then spreading the attack and infecting numerous other systems is the way typical attacks take place.

-Reports reveal that attackers are still initiating spear-phishing attacks through malicious macros, and quite a number of users seem to fall victim.
+Cybersecurity reports reveal that attackers are still initiating spear-phishing attacks through malicious macros, and quite a number of users seem to fall victim.
 The spearphishing attacks have also evolved with more sophisticated emails that are as good as an authentic email.
 These mails with malicious attachments are able to evade most system security programs, as users trust these files.

 Attacks involving PHP web shells are also prominent, however, they are a bit more sophisticated nowadays.
 Cyber criminals – hackers, hacker groups and nation-state attackers use these modified and enhanced versions of these shells as backdoors to control webservers.